 Sexual orientation change efforts (or SOCE) continue to be sought out by people with unwanted same-sex attractions wishing to overcome such attractions and/or abstain from homosexual behaviour.
 SOCE may include professional therapy or less formal (often religious) counseling.
 It is only offered for willing clients.
-These individuals are considered to be more active with their faith and in their faith commitment, and to hold faith more centrally in their lives, such that leaving the faith would cause more distress than staying in a faith that is not affirming of their sexuality (Grigoriou, 2014).
+These individuals are considered to be more active with their faith and in their faith commitment, and to hold faith more centrally in their lives, such that leaving their faith would cause more distress than staying in a faith that is not affirming of their sexuality (Grigoriou, 2014).